-The 2014 Draft marks an evolution in how I grade draft prospects, and I'm hoping it can provide some of you draftniks out there with some insight and challenge you to re-evaluate your OWN grading process.
-Shifting from an objective scoring system to a numerical system has totally revolutionized my approach.
-This in depth approach with graded prospects is based on FIVE factors: Talent, Athleticism, Production, Size and Leadership, all with varying levels of weight on the overall evaluation score based on specific positional values and importance.
-This is the draft grading I have adopted for the 2014 draft and beyond.
+The 2014 Draft marked an evolution in how I grade draft prospects: Shifting from an objective scoring system to a numerical system totally revolutionized my approach.
+This in depth approach grades prospects on FIVE factors: Talent, Athleticism, Production, Size and Leadership, all with varying levels of weight on the overall evaluation score based on specific positional values and importance (included below).
 So what do each of the 5 variable actually account for?
 Here's what they mean:

 - TALENT: What you see when you watch a player on film.
 This grade is based on 10 position specific variables and is scored on evaluations of the in game performances of players.

 - ATHLETICISM: The overall athletic ability of a prospect.
 This grade is derived from a statistical analysis of past performances at the NFL Combine and based on position specific athletic testing results.

 - PRODUCTION: How well a player produces during the course of their career.
 This score also factors in performance vs. top competition in each of the last 2 seasons.
 This score is given objectively based on quality of production (and offensive linemen receive an "experience score" based on their starting experience as an alternative).